Peneda-Gerês National Park: Tourism

 The park tries to simultaneously encourage and control tourism, since the park's nature would not resist a massive flow of tourists.
-Accordingly, there are six small camping sites and several hikingtrails are marked, making it relatively easy to find many of the most interesting spots, such as the castros at Castro Laboreiro and Calcedónia and the monastery at Pitões das Júnias.
+Accordingly, there are six small camping sites and several hiking trails are marked, making it relatively easy to find many of the most interesting spots, such as the castros at Castro Laboreiro and Calcedónia and the monastery at Pitões das Júnias.
 The trail at Mézio as a particular concern in describing some of the local features.

 Locations near the few major roads are the most visited.
 Many of them are related to the religiousness of the people in northern Portugal namely the shrines at Senhora da Peneda and São Bento da Porta Aberta.
 Others, such as Soajo and Lindoso, display small, traditional granaries built of granite, the espigueiros (from the Portuguese espiga, meaning spike/ear)).
 Soajo is a typical Portuguese village, located on one of the slopes of Peneda Mountains.
 The 24 espigueiros were erected on a granite slab and are still used today for drying corn.

 Some of the two most known and visited features are the many waterfalls, including the one near the old frontier station at Portela do Homem, and the Vilarinho das Furnas village, whenever the Vilarinho das Furnas Dam is low enough, and the cascades along the Arado river.

 The domestic animals also deserve being noted.
 The autochthonous Barrosã and the smaller Cachena cattle, used in agriculture, is nowadays endangered because it is losing its utility; as is also the Castro Laboreiro dog, a hunting dog.